Table of contents

 5. Mini-heatmaps

 I started working on www.plantapp.org in 2021.
 My goal was to build a protein sequence-centric database (but not only) for comparative genomics in plants with an easy-to-use interface.
-As a starting point, I focused on the Phytozome primary protein sequences for individual plant genomes.
+As a starting point, I focused on using the primary protein sequences that are curated by the JGI Phytozome plant genome database.
+I am in the process of updating the database to include an even more comprehensive set of protein annotations, gene familes, sequences, orthogroups, best-blast-hits and genomic coordiantes.
 You can find which datasets are currently on available on PlantApp through this link.
-I haven’t spend much time since starting my SCINet Post-doc position at USDA in 2023, but I am happy to add more genomes and features, upon request.
-Feel free to reach out by email, Mastodon, LinkedIn, or open an issue on the PlantApp GitHub page.

 SimpleTree